 C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (new first-time) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.

 Very Important Important Considered Not Considered

 Academic

-х

-Rigor of secondary school record ^
+Rigor of secondary school record Х

-Class rank Χ
+Class rank Х

-Academic GPA Χ
+Academic GPA Х

-Standardized test scores Х
+Standardized test scores X

 Application Essay Х

 Recommendation(s) Х

 Nonacademic

 Interview Х

 Extracurricular activities Х

 Talent/ability Х

-Character/personal qualities Х
+Character/personal qualities Χ

-First generation Х
+First generation X

 Alumni/ae relation Х

 Geographical residence Х

 State residency Х

 Religious affiliation/commitment Х

 Racial/ethnic status Х

 Volunteer work Х

 Work experience Х

 Level of applicant's interest Х